Terminal-2 icon

 • Tax Free Identifier: the ID that the TFS provider returned to acknowledge the card details.

-The shopper can claim the tax refund regardless of whether we notified the TFS provider of the shopper's encrypted card number.
+This notification is needed for testing and when you go live.
+Note that the shopper can claim the tax refund regardless of whether we notified the TFS provider of the shopper's encrypted card number.

-Step 1: Acquire card details
+Step 1 (optional): Acquire card details

 1. Make a CardAcquisitionRequest without specifying an amount.